RetroCraft/problems/index.md

 <div style="text-align:center"><script type='text/javascript' src='https://ko-fi.com/widgets/widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('(add1 pain)', '#159957', 'Q5Q827K43');kofiwidget2.draw();</script></div>

-I make no guarantees that these solutions are remotely close to correct.
+I make no guarantees that my work is remotely close to correct.
-Frankly, it's more likely that they're wrong.
+Frankly, it's more likely that it's not.
 Please let me know if you find a mistake though!
 Or, in the spirit of open source, make a [pull request](https://github.com/RetroCraft/problems/pulls) fixing it.